RedHatInsights/payload-tracker-frontend/README.md

 Docker
 --------------------

 This repo contains a Dockerfile and Dockerfile-dev.
 The Dockerfile creates the full nginx production build of the application, while Dockerfile-dev creates an image suitable for a dev environment.
-It does this by speeding up build time by removing the node_modules installation via yarn.
+It does this by speeding up build time by using the locally built version of the `dist` directory.

 Prequisites